selwynpolit/d9book/book/services.md

 ```

-### Taxonomy Tree Custom Service
+### Example custom service: Taxonomy Tree

-Here is an example where Daniel Sipos of <https://www.webomelette.com> creates a custom service to build a taxonomy tree.
-Read his article at <https://www.webomelette.com/loading-taxonomy-terms-tree-drupal-8> .
-The repo is at <https://github.com/upchuk/taxonomy_tree>.
+Here is an example where Daniel Sipos creates a custom service to build a taxonomy tree.
+You can [read his entire article - May 2017](https://www.webomelette.com/loading-taxonomy-terms-tree-drupal-8) .
+The [repo is on github](https://github.com/upchuk/taxonomy_tree).
 His code is
 reproduced below:

 Here is the `taxonomy_tree.services.yml` file: